Does 5-sigma = discovery?

 As you can see in the graph above, the normal distribution takes the shape of a bell that quickly tapers off.
 The curve has a mean (or average) value at the center, and as you move from away from the curve, the likelihood of seeing these outer values decreases.
 The standard deviation is a way of measuring this likelihood.

 There's an approximately 68 percent chance that a value will fall within the first standard deviation of the distribution – or 1-sigma; the darkest shaded blue section in the graph above represents this first range.
-Here's the corresponding approximate percentages for the next sigmas:2-sigma:
+Here's the corresponding approximate percentages for the next sigmas:

 So that means that purely statistical fluctuations will give you a result way out in the 5-sigma range 0.00006 percent of the time.